TouK/nussknacker/Configuration.md

 Configuration of model has few common keys:
 *  timeout (e.g. 10s)- for synchronous services
 *  checkpointInterval - e.g. 10m
-*  processConfigCreatorClass - e.g. "pl.touk.esp.engine.example.ExampleProcessConfigCreator".
+*  processConfigCreatorClass - e.g. "pl.touk.nussknacker.engine.example.ExampleProcessConfigCreator".
 This is FQN of class implementing
 ```ProcessConfigCreator``` interface.

 The rest of model configuration depends on your needs - all the properties defined here will be passed to ```ProcessConfigCreator``` as explained in [API](API.md) documentation.